pombredanne/preshed-conda/README.md

-This is a project to create conda package for https://github.com/syllog1sm/preshed
+This is a project to create conda packages for https://github.com/syllog1sm/preshed

 Linux64/OSX64 build status